bobopop787/p5monopoly/README.md

 # p5monopoly
-Monopoly made in p5js from Intro to Comp Sci from freshman year, with updates
+Monopoly made in p5js from Intro to Comp Sci from freshman year, with updates hopefully